Golden Probe of the Top Yukawa: Probing the Top Yukawa in

 \subsection{Discussion of Signal and `Backgrounds'}

-To be more explicit, we can write the $h\to4\ell$ amplitude up to one loop as follows, \bea \mathcal{M}_{4\ell} = \mathcal{M}_{SM}^0 + \mathcal{M}_{EW}^1 + \mathcal{M}_{t}^1 \, . \eea The leading term $\mathcal{M}_{SM}^0 $ arises from the tree level $hZZ$ coupling, \bea \mathcal{L}_{SM}^0 \supset \frac{m_Z^2}{v} h Z^\mu Z_\mu , \eea which is generated during EWSB and is responsible for giving the $Z$ boson its mass.~The second term $\mathcal{M}_{EW}^1$ involves all SM one-loop contributions \emph{independent} of the top Yukawa, though there are one-loop corrections from top quark loops to the $Z$ boson propagator for example.~Finally, $\mathcal{M}_{t}^1$ encodes the one-loop contribution sensitive to the top Yukawa coupling and which enters via the first diagram in~\fref{Feyn}.\footnote{There is also a wave function renormalization for the Higgs that depends on the top Yukawa, but this does not affect kinematic shapes at one loop and since we are not using the overall rate in our likelihood analysis, we can ignore it.}~In this work, we will treat $\mathcal{M}_{t}^1$ as our signal and fit for the parameters in \eref{Ylag}, while we will treat the rest of the matrix element as `background' which we keep fixed.~There are also real non-Higgs backgrounds, whose leading contributions must be accounted for as well and will be discussed below.
+To be more explicit, we can write the $h\to4\ell$ amplitude up to one loop as follows, \bea \mathcal{M}_{4\ell} = \mathcal{M}_{SM}^0 + \mathcal{M}_{EW}^1 + \mathcal{M}_{t}^1 \, . \eea The leading term $\mathcal{M}_{SM}^0 $ arises from the tree level $hZZ$ coupling, \bea \mathcal{L}_{SM}^0 \supset \frac{m_Z^2}{v} h Z^\mu Z_\mu , \eea which is generated during EWSB and is responsible for giving the $Z$ boson its mass.~The second term $\mathcal{M}_{EW}^1$ involves all SM one-loop contributions \emph{independent} of the top Yukawa, though there are one-loop corrections from top quark loops to the $Z$ boson propagator for example.~Finally, $\mathcal{M}_{t}^1$ encodes the one-loop contribution sensitive to the top Yukawa coupling and which enters via the first diagram in~\fref{Feyn}.~In this work, we will treat $\mathcal{M}_{t}^1$ as our signal and fit for the parameters in \eref{Ylag}, while we will treat the rest of the matrix element as `background' which we keep fixed.~There are also real non-Higgs backgrounds, whose leading contributions must be accounted for as well and will be discussed below.

 We can further characterize the `background' in $\mathcal{M}_{EW}^1$ by isolating those contributions which are generated by $hVV$ (where $VV = ZZ, Z\gamma, \gamma\gamma$) effective couplings of the form shown in \fref{hto4l} to write, \bea \mathcal{M}_{EW}^1 = \bar{\mathcal{M}}_{EW}^1 + \mathcal{M}_{EW}^{VV}, \eea where we have defined, \bea \mathcal{M}_{EW}^{VV} = \mathcal{M}_{EW}^{ZZ} + \mathcal{M}_{EW}^{Z\gamma} + \mathcal{M}_{EW}^{\gamma\gamma}. \eea These contributions all have the form of~\fref{hto4l} and will be examined more closely below.